 So where do you get the calcium you need?
 Vegetables provide this important mineral without the dangers of food intolerances, cross-reactivity, or ingestion of hormones and toxins.
 Osteoporosis risk is decreased by monitoring sodium intake, increasing vegetable consumption, and getting calcium from foods such as calcium-fortified non-dairy milk products, sardines, kale, broccoli, and other leafy greens.
 Don’t forget the importance of exercise, especially weight-bearing and resistance training.
 Weight-bearing and strength-training exercises are also some of the most effective ways to increase bone density.

-There are a multitude of dairy-free products on the market now.
-Read the labels and cross reference with my list above, to be sure there is no dairy lurking in the products you choose.
+There is a multitude of dairy-free products on the market now.
+Read the labels and cross-reference with my list above, to be sure there is no dairy lurking in the products you choose.
 You’ll be surprised at their taste and versatility!

 Dairy Substitutes to Try

 Ghee (in place of butter)

 Try it and let me know how it works for you.
 If you have already removed dairy from your diet and found pain relief, share your story with me here!